What Is a Sprint?

 Agile development is a software methodology, whereas scrum is one process framework that follows agile.

-The sprint backlog comprises the product backlog items given by the development team to finish within the sprint, the plan for doing this, and at least one process improvement.
+The sprint backlog comprises the product backlog items the development team gave to finish within the sprint, the plan for doing this, and at least one process improvement.

 The scrum team develops a product, and the product owner(PO) maximizes its value.
 The other responsibility of a PO is to make changes to the product and match it to the product’s vision.

-If the product owner is not present at the time of the sprint, teams may not be able to cover all these things.
-Even though there are different ways a PO can interact with the scrum team, having their presence during the sprint will help them make clear decisions.
+If the product owner is present during the sprint, teams may be able to cover all these things.
+Even though a PO can interact with the scrum team differently, having their presence during the sprint will help them make clear decisions.